Skip to main content

 }

-That flagged line is grammatically perfect and completely off-brand for a store whose anchor replies are warm and plain-spoken.
+That draft was policy-correct and factually correct — and completely off-brand for a store whose anchor replies are warm and plain-spoken.
 A single model optimizing for helpfulness would have sent it.
-The judge caught it at 0.71 and routed it to a human.
+The judge caught the voice dimension at 0.52 and routed it to a human, with the failing gate named.

 Automation that can't tell when it sounds wrong shouldn't be allowed to speak for you.
 The judge is permission to let it speak at all.